jlpteaching/dinocpu-wq21/documentation/updating-from-git.md

 git add .
-git commit -m "Add my lab1 solution" git fetch git merge origin/master
+git commit -m "Add my lab1 solution" git fetch git merge origin/main
 ```

-This will merge the updates in origin (jlpteaching/dinocpu) into your master branch.
+This will merge the updates in origin (jlpteaching/dinocpu-wq21) into your main branch.
 **There will be merge conflicts** since both you and I modified cpu.scala and alucontrol.scala.
 You will have to decide how to deal with those conflicts.
 See https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/ for more information.
-You could also do the same as the first two options to create a my-lab1-solution branch and set master to track origin/master directly then merge master with my-lab1-solution.
+You could also do the same as the first two options to create a my-lab1-solution branch and set main to track origin/main directly then merge main with my-lab1-solution.

 There are many other ways to deal with this in git.
 These are the simplest that I could come up with off the top of my head.
 I'm happy to help out more in office hours if you get stuck.
 However, debugging git over piazza is going to be tough :).
 We'll do our best, though!